 When progress feels invisible, motivation disappears.

-Therapists already track milestones and improvement data, but Members needed a personal way to stay engaged between sessions — something that helped them see growth they owned.
+Therapists already track milestones and improvement data, but patients needed a personal way to stay engaged between sessions — something that helped them see growth they owned.

 Client